Liebermann Papers Books In Order

 He saw a play about Jung and Freud that made him feel that they were no ordinary mortals anymore.
 He felt that their story had reached mythical proportions.
 And with all myths, comes endless repetition.
 This meant that he could marry Victorian murder mysteries with a Freudian case study, he felt.
 He felt that detection and psychoanalysis are a lot alike.
 Sigmund Freud and Sherlock Holmes, basically, are in the same business.

 When the series first starts (in the year 1902), Max is in his late twenties and a disciple of Freud.
 He goes to Freud’s apartment on Wednesday nights to have meetings.
-Him and some other doctors talk about their observations on the darker side that humans have.
+He and some other doctors talk about their observations on the darker side that humans have.

 He also is very good at playing the piano, and loves the musical evenings that he and Oskar Rheinhardt (a friend) have together.
 Oskar is a lyrical baritone, that happens to be a Detective Inspector; he also has two young daughters and is married.
 It is Oskar that gets Max involved in the cases, mainly when a suspect is interviewed.
 Max allows the person being interviewed to betray themselves with certain unconscious processes.
 Every slip, inflection, and every dream has a meaning that will reveal something that would otherwise be hidden.